Design TeamCarlotta Menarini, Camilla Belletti, Alberto Vitali, Anna Grassigli, Silvia Labanti

 Structural EngineersLuca Turrini

-From the architect.
+Text description provided by the architects.
 This family house is located in an extensive 1960s residential spillover area outside Sassuolo, Modena’s ceramic manufacturing heartland.

 Its stand amid other detached houses surrounded by small gardens on a plot once occupied by a detached house, now demolished.